mininet/mininet/README.md

 Note that examples contain experimental features which might "graduate" into mainline Mininet in the future, but they should not be considered a stable part of the Mininet API!

+A number of bugs have also been fixed, most notably multiple link support in `Topo()`.
+See github issues and the release notes on the Mininet wiki for additional information.

 ### Installation